jinantonic/EAD-Lab-3/README.md

 </br>

 ![Sketch](images/8th-msg.png)</br>
-After you get the success message, click **Show Table** button.
+After you get the success message, click the **Show Table** button.

 </br>

 ![Sketch](images/8th-table-1.png)
 ![Sketch](images/8th-table-2.png)
-You can see all the contents are reverted back to its original state.
+You can see all the contents are reverted to their original state.

 </br>